playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/migration-guide.md

 ### Step 4 - Update Scripts to Current Format

-The newly transferred scripts in your new project will now need to be updated to the current format.
+The transferred scripts in your new project will now need to be updated to the current format.
 Here is an example, showing the legacy format:

 ```javascript
 pc.script.attribute('speed', 'number', 10);